aaronhooper/dotfiles/README.md

     config push

 ## Install your dotfiles onto a new system (or migrate to this setup)

-If you already store your configuration/dotfiles in a [Git repository][4], on a new system you can migrate to this setup with the following steps:

 * Prior to the installation make sure you have committed the alias to your `.bashrc` or `.zsh`: